-We included only one rookie card for each player, although most have several.
-We opted for what's generally perceived as being the player's best rookie.
+Only one rookie card is included for each player, although most have several.
+However, the featured card below is generally perceived as being the player's best rookie.

-One of the decade's most beloved players, the 1990 Leaf Frank Thomas benefits from a clean design and premium card stock.
+One of the decade's most beloved players, the Frank Thomas rookie card in 1990 Leaf Baseball benefits from a clean design and premium card stock.
 Long one of the era's most popular cards, it now stands far above the 1990 Leaf Sammy Sosa rookie.

-Other than a small line of text and white card stock, the 1991 O-Pee-Chee Chipper Jones looks almost exactly like its Topps counterpart.
+Other than a small line of text and white card stock, the 1991 O-Pee-Chee Chipper Jones looks rookie card almost exactly like its Topps MLB counterpart.
 Intended for the Canadian market, it's much rarer than his other rookie cards and has started to spike, particularly graded copies.

 Mariano Rivera has but one rookie card.
-And until recently it was largely ignored.
-Now that many recognize the Yankees great as the best closer to ever play the game, the 1992 Bowman Mariano Rivera rookie has become hot in the hobby.
-It's also a great reminder of early-90s pretty fashions.
+And until recently, it was largely ignored.
+Now that many recognize the Yankees great as the best closer to ever play the game, the Mariano Rivera rookie in 1992 Bowman Baseball has become hot in the hobby.
+It's also a great reminder of early-'90s fashion.

-It was a toss-up as to whether to include the 1992 Fleer Update Mike Piazza rookie card or the catcher's 1992 Bowman rookie card.
-Fleer is more rare but the Bowman card looks better and is more iconic.
-Ultimately, Piazza's 1992 Fleer Update rookie has long been the one collector's chase.
-That said, both are reasonably priced cards for one of baseball's best ever catchers.
+It was a toss-up as to whether to include the 1992 Fleer Update rookie for Mike Piazza or the catcher's 1992 Bowman rookie card.
+The Bowman card looks better and is more iconic but the Fleer is less common.
+Ultimately, Piazza's 1992 Fleer Update rookie has long been the one that collectors chase.
+That said, both are reasonably priced cards for one of baseball's best-ever catchers.

 Does this card need justification?
-Next to the 1989 Upper Deck Ken Griffey Jr, the 1993 SP Derek Jeter rookie may be the hobby's most important and recognized baseball rookie of the past 40 years.
-The foil card stock make it extremely condition sensitive.
-High-grade versions can go for big money.
+Next to the 1989 Upper Deck Ken Griffey Jr, the Derek Jeter rookie card in 1993 SP Baseball may be the hobby's most important and recognized baseball rookie of the past 40 years.
+The foil card stock makes it extremely condition-sensitive and high-grade versions go for big money.

-Vladimir Guerrero's career may not have ended with the same excitement as when it began.
+Vladimir Guerrero's career did not end the same excitement as when it began.
 His 1995 Bowman's Best rookie card may be worth only a fraction of what it once was but it's still one of the decade's best.
-For a long time, Guerrero was a distant second in the set to Andruw Jones.
-But then Jones became a journeyman player and his hobby status plummeted.

-The 1997 Bowman Chrome Roy Halladay rookie card took a while to emerge.
+The Roy Halladay rookie card in 1997 Bowman Chrome Baseball took a while to emerge.
 That comes easy when you're playing in Toronto.
-Now a member of the Phillies and one of baseball's most collected pitchers, Doc has taken up the mantel as the go-to card for the landmark 1997 Bowman Chrome set.
+Now in the Hall of Fame, Doc has taken up the mantel as the go-to card for the landmark 1997 Bowman Chrome set.